sefop/.github/profile/README.md

 ## Why: what goes wrong, and why?

 Decision-support software often has weak software engineering practices, especially in the components surrounding the mathematical model.
+The literature has already mentioned it:

+- [Vidoni (2021)](https://doi.org/10.1080/01605682.2020.1865848): recognizes the need of an 'Operations Research Engineering' practice to specifically tackle the software perspective.
-The closest documented evidence comes from a neighboring field.
-A systematic review of testing in scientific software ([Kanewala & Bieman, 2014](https://pubmed.ncbi.nlm.nih.gov/25125798/)) identifies two classes of obstacle: scientists are typically not trained in software testing, and this class of software poses testing challenges that ordinary business software does not.
+- [Kanewala & Bieman (2014)](https://doi.org/10.1016/j.infsof.2014.05.006): shows scientists are typically not trained in software testing, and testing scientific software comes from cultural and technical challenges.

-That review covers testing in computational science, not the full range of software engineering practices in OR.
-From my own experience building and reviewing decision-support systems, the same two root causes apply here:
+I have seen the same 2 reasons Kanewala & Bieman (2014) mention in the industry:

 1. **Cultural.** OR scientists are not trained in software engineering, and often do not believe they should be or are not aware of the benefits.
-2. **Technical.** Designing and testing this class of software poses challenges that ordinary business software does not.
+2. **Technical.** Designing decision-support software is difficult: it has challenges that ordinary business software does not.

 What are the consequences of poorly engineered software?